-Use the colors over place setting, flatware, linens, glassware and any centerpieces or floral arrangements.
+Use the colors over place settings, flatware, linens, glassware, and any centerpieces or floral arrangements.
 Just try and stick to like shades to keep the look chic.

-This Christmas, consider bringing sunshine to the table by mixing and matching colours and patterns across linens and centrepieces.
+This Christmas, consider bringing sunshine to the table by mixing and matching colors and patterns across linens and centerpieces.
 'Be unexpected.
-You might think that a certain tablecloth might not look good paired with certain table mats but you never know!,' advises Penny Morrison.
+You might think that a certain tablecloth might not look good paired with certain table mats but you never know!' advises Penny Morrison.
 'Sometimes the most unexpected pairings are the best so don’t be afraid to get a bit playful and creative.'

 Up the ante by including shining baubles along the table, in an array of rainbow brights that pick up key shades you've used elsewhere.
 Overall, you really only want to highlight two or three colors to stop the scheme from being chaotic.
 These color threads will help tie the mixing of patterns together.

-Dried flowers are seriously having a moment right now, so look at these zeitgeist-y blooms when setting your Christmas table.
+Dried flower arrangements are seriously having a moment right now, so look at these zeitgeist-y blooms when setting your Christmas table.

-Whether or not you have children in your home, Christmas is the ideal time to have a play.
+Whether or not you have children in your home, Christmas is the ideal time to play.
 Remember, 'you don’t need a lot to make a statement,' notes Georgie Evans, MD at the Wedding Present Company.
-'Just consider your colours, tones and textures for a consistent message.
+'Just consider your colors, tones, and textures for a consistent message.

 Kitsch Christmas ornaments and baubles make wonderful additions to a tablescape.
 Try placing a few on the table and tying them together with a decorative bowl full to the brim with decorations – the child inside will love this so much more than some more veggies.

-Christmas is often about decadence, and this is a great source of ideas for creating a festive tablescape.
-‘I take inspiration from dark winter florals and rich berries and build the table from there using super cosy colours like dark forest green and burgundy,' says tastemaker Fiona Leahy.
+Christmas is often about decadence, and this is a great idea for creating a festive tablescape.
+‘I take inspiration from dark winter florals and rich berries and build the table from there using super cozy colors like dark forest green and burgundy,' says tastemaker Fiona Leahy.

-If you're going all out, why not look towards elaborate personalization for your guests, too.
-'I’m a sucker for personalisation because I think it makes those around the table feel special, but also because you can often gift the personalised item to your guest to take away with them,' says Lisa Mehydene, founder of edit58.
+If you're going all out, why not look towards elaborate personalization for your guests, too?
+'I’m a sucker for personalization because I think it makes those around the table feel special, but also because you can often gift the personalized item to your guest to take away with them,' says Lisa Mehydene, founder of edit58.

-'Things I’ve done include personalised napkins and name cards.
-But one of my favourite ways to personalise a table is to have guest’s name or initials on their glass.
-I’d choose festive colours for the letters to make it feel Christmassy.'
+'Things I’ve done include personalized napkins and name cards.
+But one of my favorite ways to personalize a table is to have guests’ names or initials on their glasses.
+I’d choose festive colors for the letters to make it feel Christmassy.'